specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 Use the following steps to identify and enable direct connectivity for attendee traffic for Teams Events from clients that are using a forced tunnel VPN.
 This solution is intended to provide customers with an option to avoid routing attendee traffic over VPN while there's high network traffic due to work-from-home scenarios.
 If possible, we recommend accessing the service through an inspecting proxy.

 > [!NOTE]
-> Using this solution, there might be service elements that do not resolve to the IP addresses provided and thus traverse the VPN, but the bulk of high-volume traffic like streaming data should.
+> Using this solution, there might be service elements that don't resolve to the IP addresses provided and thus traverse the VPN, but the bulk of high-volume traffic like streaming data should.
 There might be other elements outside the scope of Live Events/Stream which get caught by this offload, but these should be limited as they must meet both the FQDN _and_ the IP match before going direct.

 > [!IMPORTANT]
 >We recommend you weigh the risk of sending more traffic that bypasses the VPN over the performance gain for Teams Events.